-Under new boss Jo Jenkins from 2018, a three-year business transformation programme has been under way.
-This includes a significant investment in IT systems to drive process efficiency and the tools to deliver a more customer-centric business, including the implementation of a new ERP system.
+Under boss Jo Jenkins from 2018, a three-year business transformation programme has been underway.
+This includes significant investment in IT systems to drive process efficiency and also rebranding to attract new customers and differentiate its offering.

 Data is a key priority, with the retailer working on the centralisation of customer, product and inventory information.
 It is also upgrading its ecommerce platform, implementing a product information management tool and replacing its finance, order and inventory management systems.